Understanding the requirements for the conductors supplying your service, including an in-depth look at Article 230

-This rule doesn't prohibit the mixing of service, feeder, and branch-circuit conductors in the same service equipment enclosure (Fig. 1 on page 24).
+This rule doesn't prohibit the mixing of service, feeder, and branch-circuit conductors in the same service equipment enclosure (Fig. 1).

 Overhead service conductors installed in a cable, or as individual open conductors, must be at least 3 ft from doors, porches, balconies, ladders, stairs, fire escapes, or similar locations [230.9(A)].
 They must also be at least 3 ft from windows that open.
-If they run above a window, you don't have to maintain the 3 ft distance to that window (Fig. 2 on page 24).
+If they run above a window, you don't have to maintain the 3 ft distance to that window (Fig. 2).

 Maintain a vertical clearance of at least 10 ft above platforms, projections, or surfaces from which people might reach an overhead conductor [230.9(B) and 230.24(B)].
 This vertical clearance must be maintained for 3 ft, measured horizontally from the platform, projections, or surfaces from which people might reach them, except: